Access the database

 According to Article 18 of the Market Abuse Regulation, issuers and any person acting on their behalf or on their account, shall each draw up an insider list, which shall be promptly updated as required by the aforementioned article.

-The insider list shall be provided to the CSSF upon its request as soon as possible.
-Any information in that respect shall be sent to email@example.com.
+The insider list shall be provided to the CSSF upon request as soon as possible.
+Any information on that respect shall be sent through eRIIS (if the reporting entity has an account) or to email@example.com.
+The CSSF recommends protecting the relevant documents by a password that is submitted to the CSSF via a separate channel.

-The template for insider lists and updating insider lists can be found in Annex I of COM Reg 2016/347 which is available in the section Documentation.
+The template for insider lists and updating insider lists can be found in Annex I of COM Reg 2022/1210 which is available in the section “Documentation”.

 Article 16 of the Market Abuse Regulation obliges the market operators, investment firms that operate a trading venue and any person professionally arranging or executing transactions, to report suspicious orders and transactions to the CSSF without delay.